SVA-SE/MATRIX-dashboards/backlog.md

--	Contact list: Make table and update with more people
 -	Resources list is not as a link
 -	Think about the name of the website, maybe should be broader than just dashboards
 -	Create logo with name of site